Have Questions?

 In the same way, Sunrise Wellness Center believes in individual treatment to make sure that their clients find success and sobriety.
 The alcohol and drug rehabilitation program has also specialized in other types of care like domestic violence, clients referred from the court/judicial system, transgender or (LGBT) clients, seniors or older adults, aftercare/continuing care, persons with eating disorders - among many others.
 All these services are also offered by Sunrise Wellness Center in various settings like outpatient counseling, detox programs, inpatient treatment facilities, long term addiction treatment centers, short term treatment facilities, as well as others.

 In addition, it has aftercare programs designed to help you achieve permanent sobriety.
-These services have ensured that Sunrise Wellness Center has a special place within the Glasgow area, especially because they lead to positive long term outcomes for the clients who enroll into this drug and alcohol treatment facility.
+These services have ensured that Sunrise Wellness Center has a special place within the Glasgow, MT. area, especially because they lead to positive long term outcomes for the clients who enroll into this drug and alcohol treatment facility.
 Last but not least, Sunrise Wellness Center accepts private health insurance, private pay, medicaid, medicare, military insurance, other state funds, state corrections or juvenile justice funds and others.

 Commonly Asked Questions about Addiction and Treatment